pete-rai/words-of-our-culture/README.md

 > This readme only covers the technical workings of the project.
 It's the right place to start if you want to know _how the project works_.
 If, however, you want to know _what the project told us_, you should head over to the [project site for deeper insights](http://rai.org.uk/wooc/index.php).

 The main output of this project is a visual model of [the words which most characterise a given movie](http://rai.org.uk/wooc/random.php?type=movie) and, correspondingly, [the movies which most align with a given word](http://rai.org.uk/wooc/random.php?type=word).
-Here are a few more examples:
+This visualisation uses two earlier projects that I created and that are both available here on [my GitHub](https://github.com/pete-rai).
+One is the [bubbles visualisation](https://github.com/pete-rai/p5js-bubbles) and the other is the [jQuery slide-in control](https://github.com/pete-rai/jquery-slidein).
+Here are a few more examples of the visualisation in action:

 Movie | Word
 --- | ---